IPad: iPad

+The iPad (A16) was announced on March 4, 2025, with the general availability set for March 12, 2025.
+It uses the A16 Bionic chip and starts with the 128GB storage capacity option and added the new 512GB storage capacity option.
+The "iPad" branding and regulatory information have been removed from the back of the device.

 iPad Mini

 The first generation of the flagship, smaller iPad Mini was announced on October 23, 2012, and released on November 2.
-It uses a dual-core Apple A5 chip, and has hardware resembling that of the second generation of iPad.
+The 7.9 in display has a resolution of 1024 by 768 pixels.
+The tablet uses a dual-core Apple A5 chip, and has hardware resembling that of the second generation of iPad.
 It has a FaceTime HD camera, a 5-megapixel iSight camera, an ultrafast wireless LTE range, and a 802.11a/b/g/n standard Wifi connectivity.
 It targets the emerging sector of mini tablets, such as Kindle Fire and Nexus 7.